illuminatech/override-build/README.md

 In case you need to apply [custom plugin](https://www.froala.com/wysiwyg-editor/docs/concepts/custom/button) to the editor, it becomes impossible unless you re-compile the extension with your own changes.

-At this stage it might be tempting to simply adjust source files inside "vendor/froala/nova-froala-field" directory and run NPM build from there.
-However any manual changes inside the vendor directory will cause you problems in the future.
+At this stage it might be tempting to simply adjust source files inside 'vendor/froala/nova-froala-field' directory and run NPM build from there.
+However any manual changes inside the 'vendor' directory will cause you problems in the future.
 The patch you create in this way can not be tracked by VCS and you will have to re-apply it in case you update the library.
-Also any changes made to the files in "vendor" directory may cause Composer fail on "install" or "update" command.
+Also any changes made to the files in "vendor" directory may cause Composer fail on 'install' or 'update' command.

 This package was created to solve the problem.
 It allows creating new build (compilation) from particular source files under the different path.
 This task is performed in following steps: